Kruptein/planarally-docs/blog/2020-06-13-release-0.21.0/index.md

 -   Basic tokens will now have their default name set to their label instead of 'Unknown shape'
 -   Mobile device users are now unable to trigger overscroll refresh by simply moving around
 -   Hovering over an image in the initiative list will now show the name of the shape
+-   Polygon tool now also behaves like other shapes regarding snapping.
+Every point will snap to a gridline unless you disable snapping.

 ## Bugfixes